 If UE subscription data is withdrawn, the UDM sends Nudm_UECM_DeregistrationNotification request to related serving AMF(s) to remove UE subscription information.
 If the UE was a group member of a previous accepted group-based event notification subscription, the AMF shall keep the accepted group-based event notification subscription unless all UEs subscriptions in the group are withdrawn.

-3. The NEF sends Nnef_EventExposure_Nofity to the AF reporting event received by Nudm_EventExposure_Notify.
+3. The NEF sends Nnef_EventExposure_Notify to the AF reporting event received by Nudm_EventExposure_Notify.

 If the NEF receives UE Identifier(s) in step 1 for a group-based event notification subscription and the Maximum Number of Reports applies to the group-based event notification subscription, the NEF sets the number of reports of the indicated UE(s) to Maximum Number of Reports.
 The NEF sends Nnef_EventExposure_Notify to the AF and includes MSISDN(s) or External Identifier(s).
 If NEF determines that the reporting for the group is complete based on the update above, the NEF deletes the associated event notification subscription and requests that the UDM deletes the related event notification subscription for the group.